Lam-Git/Python-Games/snake-game/README.md

 So, we will be creating a Python-based-game using the following modules:

     Turtle: It is a pre-installed python library that enables users to create shapes and pictures by providing them a virtual canvas.

     Time: This function is used to count the number of seconds elapsed since the epoch.

     Random: This function is used to generate random numbers in Python by using random module.

+    Objective: "Move the snake to the bate and keep going without crashing into its tail or the boarder. "

+    CONTROLS:
+            W- UP
+            S-DOWN
+            D-RIGHT
+            A-LEFT